Your Guide to the Whole Trade Guarantee

 For Whole Foods Market to sell a product with a Whole Trade Guarantee seal, a product must:

-1. Meet our rigorous Quality Standards, which prohibit 100+ preservatives, flavors, colors and other ingredients commonly found in food.
+1. Meet our rigorous Quality Standards opens in a new tab, which prohibit 100+ preservatives, flavors, colors and other ingredients commonly found in food.
 In addition to Whole Foods Market Quality Standards, each product must meet specifications defined by our merchant team.

 2. Be grown on a farm certified or supported by an approved third-party verifier.